RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/readme.md

 ## \[Cumulative changes, preparing for next release, 0.4b\]

-* Extensive code and doc refactoring to avoid clutter in the main directory.
+* 20231005 &mdash; Extensive code and doc refactoring to avoid clutter in the main directory.

 ---